How much could you save each year?

 Save: $29 a year* -

-Clean out your heat pump filter regularly
+Clean your filter

 Clean the filter in your heat pump once a month to ensure it runs efficiently.
 Dust and debris buildup forces the system to work harder, increasing energy use.